October 13th. Four years since Elizabeth has been gone.

 I sometimes just can’t help but wonder how the absolute hell this happened to our family?
 It actually angers me.

 Before Elizabeth, death was like a weird concept that affected other people but never me or my family.
 It’s just so weird to think that this whole “thing” could end anytime.
 That our time here is actually limited.
 Yet so many of us go through years of our life worrying and frustrating ourselves over trivial, meaningless things.
-Having someone you love die feels like suddenly getting yanked by the scruff of your neck and being dragged at breakneck speed up through the clouds and then gently being released into the atmosphere.
+Having someone you love die feels like suddenly getting yanked by the collar of your shirt and being dragged at breakneck speed up through the clouds and then gently being released into the atmosphere.
 When you finally get a moment to catch your breath you realize there is no sound, there is no gravity, and you are completely alone.
 You stay still, floating in space, looking down at your feet as they dangle above a tiny little Earth that continues to turn even without you in it.
 It’s a strangely numbing feeling.

 We’re all just here for a brief moment in the grand scheme of it all.
 All of us alone, together, feeling our way through the dark, wondering if there is another step.